Define a new operator symbol

 The new operator symbol is also used if files are read, with one exception: if a file is read with the function read using the option Plain, the new operator is not taken into account.
 (This option is used if MuPAD® library files are read, because otherwise user-defined operators could change the meaning of the source code in an uncontrolled way.)

 If the operator is defined while reading a file with option Plain, the definition will be used for the remainder of the file and then be deleted automatically.
 If the operator is defined with the option Global, this behavior is changed and the operator will not be active while reading the file, but will exist at the interactive level instead.
-This way, packages may define operators for their users.

 The new operator symbol symb is known by the parser and may be used to enter expressions.
 The new operator symbol will not be used when reading files using the function read with the option Plain.